Completed Projects

 2018-2019 Projects

-Grassroots integration This project is to create and enhance friendship and good relations among the increasingly diverse communities that will be living side by side in the years to come.
-Where new friendships are created; new contacts and networks formed through a shared meal in the community.
+Grassroots Integration This project was to create and enhance friendships and good relations among the increasingly diverse communities that are living side by side in the years to come.
+Where new friendships were created; new contacts and networks were formed through a shared meal in the community.

 2019-2020 Projects